 Diana Goetsch was born Douglas Goetsch in Brooklyn, NY and grew up in Northport, Long Island, where she graduated high school.
 She attended Wesleyan University (BA, Religion), New York University (MA, American Civilization) and Vermont College of Fine Arts (MFA, Poetry).
 For 21 years she was a New York City public school teacher, at Stuyvesant High School, where she taught gifted and mostly immigrant children, and at Passages Academy in the Bronx, where she ran a creative writing program for incarcerated teens.
 In 2001, she founded Jane Street Press, a unique, zero-profit press dedicated to publishing undiscovered masters of American Poetry.
-She has trained and performed as a concert jazz dancer, practices meditation daily, and is an authorized meditation instructor in the Tibetan Buddhist lineage of Reggie Ray and Chogyam Trungpa.
+She has trained and performed as a concert jazz dancer, practices meditation daily, and is an authorized meditation instructor in the Tibetan Buddhist lineage of Chogyam Trungpa.

 Goetsch’s poetry has been praised for its warmth, range and daring.
 Dick Allen called her writing “searing, honest, vivid, moving, unflinching” and B.H.
 Fairchild calls her “one of the most comically serious, hip poets we have.”
 She is interested, as she says in a recent interview, in every subject under the sun: love, sports, politics, childhood, gender, education, incarceration, spirituality, and pop music.
 Goetsch has been cited as one of the few white poets willing to write on the subject of race in America; her prize-winning poem “Black People Can’t Swim” was featured in Tony Hoagland’s essay “Going Crosstown: Four Poems About Race by White People.”